Tusko/vimeo-private-downloader/README.md

 5. Run: node vimeo-downloader.js
 6. Wait for console output `🌈 List finished`

-Also, you can combine the m4v and m4a files with [mkvmerge](https://mkvtoolnix.download/)
+Also, you can combine the m4v and m4a files with [ffmpeg](https://www.ffmpeg.org/)

+example script file is `runnner.sh` filenames in same format and run in terminal `sh ./runnner.sh`